Stage Play: Central American Stories

-The one-hour class will include drama games and warm-ups, development of voice and movement skills to each student’s abilities, ensemble building, instruction of stage performance skills, and rehearsal of short scenes.
-Students who continue into the second hour of the class will focus on rehearsing short-plays for performance.
+The class will begin with drama games and warm-ups, development of voice and movement skills to each student’s abilities, ensemble building, and instruction of stage performance skills.
+In the second hour, the class will develop and rehearse an original play or short scenes for performance.

 Program development and the first year of all-abilities programming have been funded by a grant from the Community Foundation of Greater New Britain.